GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedEvents.md

 > **Code:** 204
 >
-> The event has been stored.
+> The events have been stored.

 ## Error Response